Hyrrokkin User Guide

 Node types and link types are bundled together into a package containing related functionality.

-Configuration instances can provide useful services to and can be accessed by any node or any other configuration instance.
-They must also define a factory method called create_node
+Configuration instances can be accessed by any node or any other configuration instance.
+They must also define a factory method called create_node which will be called to create instances of nodes which belong to the package.

 Persistent storage